premodelling/infections/README.md

 **Assumptions**

-In progress ...

 * The 2019 patient flow fractions from a LTLA to a NHS Trust, for all admissions types, are reasonable estimates of flow fractions for any admission type.
 Not ideal.
 There are several arguments against this assumption.
 In the case of SARS-CoV-2
   * Are all trusts equally equipped to deal with a respiratory pandemic?
   * Capacity

-* The characteristics of the populations have not ...
+* The population characteristics of each LTLA change minimally within a short period.
+Not ideal either.

+* etc.

 <br>
 <br>